Anna Morandi Manzolini: Works

 Morandi partnered with her husband, and then surpassed him in skill and reputation after his death in 1755 in the scientific knowledge of human anatomy as well as the accurate demonstration of anatomy in wax sculpture.
 During her famed household lectures on anatomy given before medical practitioners and grand tourists alike, she imparted expert knowledge of empirical anatomy derived from the dissection of more than 1,000 cadavers by her own account, as well as of anatomical discoveries made both by the couple and Morandi alone.
-She clearly demonstrated, both theoretically and practically, the wonderful structure of the human body.
+She clearly demonstrated, both theoretically and practically, the structure of the human body.

 Morandi also crafted two portrait busts in wax, both of which are currently on display at the Palazzo Poggi in Bologna.
 One is a self-portrait, in which she depicts herself at work dissecting a human brain; the other is of her husband, engaged in similar activity.
 Morandi's wax models were highly prized both while she was alive and long after her death.
 Some of her anatomical models were so skilfully moulded that they were extremely difficult to distinguish from the actual body parts from which they were copied.
 Furthermore, her acute skill at dissection resulted in her discovery of several previously unknown anatomical parts, including the termination of the oblique muscle of the eye.
 She held the distinction of having been the first person to reproduce body parts of minute portions in wax, including capillary vessels and nerves.